sos-berlin/joc-cockpit/src/main/angular/client/src/assets/help-files/en/configuration-inventory-schedules.md

 - **Title** holds an optional explanation of the Schedule's purpose.
 - **Workflow Names** holds the list of Workflows that should be started.
 - **Plan Order automatically** specifies that the Schedule will be considered by the [Daily Plan Service](/daily-plan-service).
 - **Submit Order to Controller when planned** specifies that Orders will be submitted immediately to a Controller when being planned.
-Without this option, the Daily Plan Service will submit planned Orders based on [Settings - Daily Plan](/settings-daily-plan).
+Without this option, the Daily Plan Service will submit *planned* Orders based on [Settings - Daily Plan](/settings-daily-plan).

 ### Order Parameterization

 - **Order Name**: An optional name that can be used to filter Orders in a number of views.
-- **Tag Name**: Any number of Tags can be specified that will be added to the Order.
+- **Tag Name**: Any number of Tags can be specified that will be added the Order.
 Order Tags are displayed in a number ov views if specified from the [Settings - JOC Cockpit](/settings-joc) page.
 - **Ignore Job Admission Times**: Jobs can be limited to run on certain days and/or in certain timeslots.
 Orders arriving outside of a timeslot have to wait for the next available timeslot.
 The option forces Jobs to start independently from such limitations.

 ### Order Position